-Sources: IEG analysis of World Bank UCS pilot country documents.
+SOURCE: IEG analysis of World Bank UCS pilot country documents.
+NOTE: UCS = use of country systems.

 Price preferences given to domestic supplies were another area of contention.
 The MAPS benchmark on domestic price preferences limited such preferential treatment to a reasonable amount (for example, 15 percent or less).
 A number of countries (Burkina Faso, the Philippines, Senegal, and Turkey) allowed higher levels of preferential treatment.
 Price preferences for domestic firms, minimum locally manufactured content, or required association or purchasing from domestic firms also served in some cases to lower scores.
 Another area of common failing was subindicator 1(h) on complaints arising from the failure to have a truly independent review body (Indonesia, Morocco, and the Philippines).
 Only 7 of 16 countries received a passing mark.